 - Addiction treatment—Treating substance use disorders for alcohol, drugs, or prescription addiction should always start with a safe detox process.
 From there, you will be able to fully commit to the emotional and mental recovery journey to heal from addiction and all of the complications that come with it.

-- Adult mental health services—This program offers services to treat conditions like bipolar disorder, anxiety disorders, depression, and PTSD.
+- Adult mental disorders services—This program offers services to treat conditions like bipolar disorder, anxiety disorders, depression, and PTSD.
 Treatment options include medication management, group therapy, family education, and more.

-- Crisis care—These services are most beneficial if you need a safe environment to work through mental health symptoms that can feel scary and harmful, such as having suicidal thoughts.
+- Crisis care—These services are most beneficial if you need a safe environment to work through mental disorder symptoms that can feel scary and harmful, such as having suicidal thoughts.

-- Dual diagnosis program—If you find yourself dealing with addiction to drugs or alcohol in addition to having an untreated mental health condition, know that you are not alone and treatment is available.
-The dual diagnosis program will treat both mental health and substance use disorders to ensure the most effective recovery process.
+- Dual diagnosis program—If you find yourself dealing with addiction to drugs or alcohol in addition to having an untreated mental disorder condition, know that you are not alone and treatment is available.
+The dual diagnosis program will treat both mental disorders and substance use disorders to ensure the most effective recovery process.

 - Partial hospitalization options—A partial hospitalization program is sometimes a necessary option for patients who cannot dedicate the time needed for intensive residential treatment but would still benefit from similar approaches offered in the adult mental health recovery program.